Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Experiments

 \section{Experiments}

-In this section, we evaluate and compare to extant methods with a focus on \emph{both} independent image quality and consistency across views.
+We evaluate and compare to extant methods with a focus on \emph{both} independent image quality and consistency across views.
 We conduct an ablation study on CLEVR \cite{johnson2017clevr}, a synthetic dataset, to validate the various components of our model (Sec.\ \ref{sec:ablations}).
-We further demonstrate the capabilities of our model using RealEstate10K \cite{realestate46965}, a large dataset of real indoor scenes, and compare our method with two strong baselines (Sec.\ \ref{sec:gt-experiments}): GeoGPT \cite{rombach2021geometry} and LookOut \cite{ren2022look}.
+We further demonstrate the capabilities of our model using RealEstate10K \cite{realestate46965}, a large dataset of real indoor scenes, Matterport3D \cite{chang2017matterport3d}, a small dataset of building-scale textured meshes, and compare our method with two strong baselines (Sec.\ \ref{sec:gt-experiments}): GeoGPT \cite{rombach2021geometry} and LookOut \cite{ren2022look}.